jb-ut/NBA_final_project/README.md

 Data Sources searched to analyze and minipulate included:
 - https://www.kaggle.com/wyattowalsh/basketball

+This dataset is updated daily and contains data on all games, all teams, and all players within the NBA including:

+- 60,000+ games (every game since the first NBA season in 1946-47) including for the games in which the statistics were recorded:
+Box scores, Game summaries, Officials, Inactive players, Linescores, Last face-off stats, Season series info, Game video availability

+- 30 teams with information including:
+General team details (stadium, head coach, general manager, social media links, etc), Franchise history information (name changes, location changes, etc)

+- 4500 players with:
+Basic draft data, Prior affiliations, Career statistics.
+Anatomical data (height & weight) and more, with plans for expansion!

 Software and applications utilized for this study included:
 - Group GitHub account
 - Python 3.7.6